Opirel/Wolfson_home_assignment/README.md

 #### 3. I assume that you have a code editor installed (such as VSCode).

-### 4. I assume that you are using windows os and using postgresql locally.
+#### 4. I assume that you are using windows os and using postgresql locally.

-#### 5. For the sake of simplicity, I assume there are no surgeries in this department, treatment plans are straightforward, blood work and analysis are not included, and the focus is on patient management and basic medical records.
+#### 5. For the sake of simplicity, I assume treatment plans are straightforward, blood work and analysis are not included, and the focus is on patient management and basic medical records.
 If this were a real-world application, the schema would be more complex and would require additional tables and relationships.

+#### 6. for the sake of simplicity, I assume that there are no surgeries in this department. but kept surgeries as a specoiality for some doctors and pre-op and post-op care for a bit of realism.

+#### 7. to demonstrate backup and restore, I have used plain sql dump for the database. in real world, custom format is preffered.

+#### 8. when running queries, use full path "womens_dept.table_name" or set search_path to womens_dept.

+What this project demonstrates (capabilities):
+- Initialization via initdb/ SQL files:
+  - 01_schema_roles.sql, 02_users_and_grants.sql, 03_core_tables.sql, 04_seed.sql
+  - Each file runs in its own psql session on first startup when the data volume is empty.
+- Idempotent seeds and migrations:
+  - ON CONFLICT upserts, ADD COLUMN IF NOT EXISTS, and DO $$ blocks to run conditional DDL safely.
+- Schema management:
+  - All objects live in the womens_dept schema; scripts use schema-qualified names or set role defaults.
+- Role/search_path handling:
+  - Demonstrates setting persistent search_path via ALTER ROLE for hospital_admin when needed.
+- Backup & restore:
+  - globals.sql (pg_dumpall --globals-only) to capture roles and password hashes.
+  - womensdept.dump (pg_dump -Fc) for database schema + data.
+  - Commands shown below for creation and restore.
+- Recovery without reinit:
+  - How to re-run seed scripts against a live DB without removing the data volume.

+Important commands (PowerShell)

 This project provides a ready-to-use PostgreSQL database and pgAdmin setup using Docker Compose.
 It includes all schema and data needed for the `WomensDeptDB` database.